epogrebnyak/cbr-db/readme.md

-# bankform.py: import and process Russian banking sector statistics
+# Import and process Russian banking sector statistics

 **bankform.py** allows to import bank sector statistics stored as archived DBF files at [Bank of Russia website][cbr-forms] ("public data") to a local MySQL database, aggregate data into reports and save these reports in csv or xlsx format.
 The script can also import statistics stored locally in text form files ("private data").